Superstar Limo: History

 The original concept for the attraction was to make riders into celebrities attempting to evade paparazzi on a wild high-speed ride through Hollywood.
 Reportedly, video clips of Michael Eisner (in his official role at the time as Disney chairman and chief executive officer) would have book-ended the ride.
 At the start, he would greet riders as they arrived at Los Angeles International Airport, remind them they had not yet signed their big contract with Disney, and promise he would be waiting at Grauman's Chinese Theatre with the contract after they escaped the paparazzi.
 At the end, he would appear again to politely explain the riders had been caught by paparazzi cameras and therefore the contract was void.
 Riders would then exit into the attached gift shop, where tabloid newspapers featuring their photographs (as taken during the chase) would be available for purchase.

 The unexpected death of Princess Diana in a car crash in Paris on August 31, 1997 forced Walt Disney Imagineering to radically redesign the ride.
-Since paparazzi had been following Diana at the time of her crash, a ride built around the tendency of paparazzi to chase celebrities at high speed was now considered inappropriate.
+Since paparazzi had been following Diana at the time of her crash, a ride built around the tendency of paparazzi to chase celebrities at high speed was now considered insensitive.
 Eisner was replaced with a fictional Hollywood agent, and the ride was dramatically slowed down.
-Visual gags intended to be absorbed at high speed no longer made sense, so the ride was filled with celebrity figures to compensate for the change in pacing.
+Visual gags intended to be seen at high speed no longer made sense, so the ride was filled with celebrity figures to compensate for the change in pacing.
 Construction of Superstar Limo would officially begin in the spring of 1999.

 Superstar Limo was situated in the Hollywood Pictures Backlot area and was one of the original attractions featured on the park's opening day on February 8, 2001.
-It was the park's only dark ride at the time of its opening.
+It was the park's single dark ride at the time of its opening.
 The celebrity figures were stylized and caricatured.
-Though most of them had moving arms and heads, Disney's life-like Audio-Animatronics technologies were not used in the attraction.
+Though most of them had moving arms and heads, Disney's lifelike Audio-Animatronics technologies were not used in the attraction.

-The attraction closed in January 2002, due to negative reception from guests, making it the park's first attraction to permanently close.
+The attraction closed in January 2002, due to negative reception from guests, making it the park's first ride to permanently close.
 One idea that was reportedly considered was to re-theme the attraction as Goofy's Superstar Limo.
 However, the plan never came to fruition.
 Another reported idea was to change the attraction into Miss Piggy's Superstar Limo, featuring The Muppets, but these plans were once again dropped.
 The building remained unused until it was surrounded by construction walls in March 2005.
-It has since been replaced by an attraction based on Disney·Pixar's Monsters, Inc. entitled Monsters, Inc. Mike & Sulley to the Rescue!, which opened on January 23, 2006.
-The Monsters, Inc. ride uses the same track and vehicles as Superstar Limo, with the limos repainted and redressed as taxicabs.
+It was replaced by an attraction based on Pixar's Monsters, Inc. entitled Monsters, Inc. Mike & Sulley to the Rescue!, which opened on January 23, 2006.
+The Monsters, Inc. ride uses the same track and vehicles as Superstar Limo, with the limos repainted and redressed as taxicabs and the celebrity figures recycled and redressed as Child Detection Agency Agent figures.

 In the 2019 documentary series The Imagineering Story, Bruce Vaughn, Chief Creative Executive (2007–2016, 2023–present) of Walt Disney Imagineering, described the creation of Superstar Limo: